Bids by Departments/Schools

 This is used once bids have been received:

 - It must be completed for purchases of $25,000 or more

 - Attach this form to the Requisition in NUFinancials

 - This form summarizes the primary factors considered in the award decision, how each vendor responded to those factors, and how the awarded vendor was selected and why.

-PRS can also provide training and advice to departments/schools about how to appropriately conduct and manage the process of requesting quotes.
-Departments/schools are strongly encouraged to include PRS in the bidding process for significant purchases or when a strategic relationship needs to be established with a vendor for a particular product or service.
+PPS can also provide training and advice to departments/schools about how to appropriately conduct and manage the process of requesting quotes.
+Departments/schools are strongly encouraged to include PPS in the bidding process for significant purchases or when a strategic relationship needs to be established with a vendor for a particular product or service.

 Choosing a Vendor

 The best way to determine which vendor a particular department or school should do business with is to make that decision based on a competitive solicitation among potential suppliers.

 It is a good business practice to make award decisions based on a best-value evaluation.
 To do this, the department/school should consider a variety of factors in addition to price, such as delivery capabilities, quality, past performance, training, reporting capabilities, compliance with specifications/requirements, financial stability, etc. The award should be made to the responsive and responsible bidder that offers the best combination of all of these factors.

 Please note that if the vendor selected is requesting that the department or school sign something, it MUST be reviewed by the Office of General Counsel (OGC).
 Once it is reviewed and approved, it will be forwarded to the appropriate officer of the University for signature.
 Learn more about Signature Authority.